 Water to Go bottles have inbuilt replaceable filters, so are a great way to get filtered water on the go.
 Great if the water tastes different on holidays or days out.

 My kids loved this little pack of crocodile themed Pyramid Suncare Essentials.
 The suncream gel was a particular hit, and could I find the SPF lip balm anywhere when I came to take this?
 No Miss L had snuck it in her bag to take on the school trip to Skegness.
-I buy small day out size bottles to squirrel safely in my bags for the summer so we are always prepared.
+I like to buy small day out size suncream bottles to squirrel safely in my bags for the summer so we are always prepared.

 Almonds are my lightweight snack of choice, they take up so little room but seem to fill everyone up.
 I was given this tin, but when I see little tins in souvenir shops I snap them up.